cysouw/diathesis/text/c01_introduction.md

 Throughout this chapter, I have used various names for diatheses, like passive, antipassive, applicative or causative.
 These names have a long history in the grammatical literature [cf. @melcuk1993; @wunderlich1993; @wunderlich2015; @dixon2000a; @dixon2014; @haspelmath2004c; @kulikov2011; @malchukov2015: 96ff.; @zuniga2019].
 Although I have been using these terms as if their meaning is clear, this is often far from the case.
 Many different terms and definitions have been proposed in the literature, and different terms have at times been used for the same phenomena.
 For example, the original proposal for the term 'antipassive' is already 50 years old [@silverstein1972: 395], but the same phenomenon is also known as deaccusative [@geniusiene1987: 94] or antiapplicative [@haspelmath2004c: 1132; @scheibl2006: 371].
 Reversely, antipassive is also attested referring to a slightly different phenomenon of the drop of an object [@scheibl2006: 372-373].

 In this section I will describe in more detail how these names are used and defined in the current book about German diatheses.
-The names for diatheses will here always refer to a macrorole pattern, i.e. to the highly abstract classification of a diathese in terms of ~~SBJ~~, ~~OBJ~~, etc. as defined in [@sec:intro-remapping].
+The names for diatheses will here always refer to a macrorole pattern, i.e. to the highly abstract classification of a diathesis in terms of ~~SBJ~~, ~~OBJ~~, etc. as defined in [@sec:intro-remapping].
 For example, the term 'anticausative' will be used as a name for the macrorole pattern ~~[OBJ>SBJ>Ø]~~.
 Such macrorole patterns are strictly defined here in a language-specific way for German, so care should be taken when applying the same names to different languages.

 One widespread term that I will avoid is the term 'middle' (and likewise the Latinate equivalent term 'medium').
 This term for a diathesis is already attested as *μεσότης* in the oldest known Greek grammatical text, the *τέχνη γραμματική* of Dionysius Thrax, and it has become a mainstay in the grammatical literature ever since.^[Thrax writes: *διαθέσεις εἰσὶ τρεῖς, ἐνέργεια, πάθος, μεσότης* "there are three diatheses, active, passive and middle" [@uhlig1883: 48].]
 The phenomena that are called 'middle' in the literature are highly variable, and there is no consensus about what kind of diathesis this term is supposed to designate, other than something that is neither active nor passive [see @zuniga2019: 168-177 for a thorough summary of the complex philological history of the term middle/medium].
 Such a broad and ill-defined term is not useful for a detailed analysis of the large variety of attested role-remappings in German.